zextras/tech-doc/source/suite/00-includes/report-issue.rst

 attribute ZxCore_LogLevel value 0``. **Make sure** to set it back to **1** once finished the operation to avoid filling the disk with logs.

-   **Note**

-   When reporting migration issues, please specify this data for both the source and destination server.
+.. note:: When reporting migration issues, please specify this data for both the source and destination server.

 .. _zextras_powerstore: